 In regards to services that you are offered onboard, Trenitalia provides all the services that its competitors offer and more.
 The luxury of the seats is that they are recliners and can turn into sleepers if needed on overnight journeys.
 You will have access to an outlet in your seat to charge your electronics; and you will have access to Wi-Fi, as well.
 With Wi-Fi, you will need to sign in to their secure network before being able to use it, but it is free.
 You may bring two pieces of luggage on board which does not include your carry-on.
 This means that you may not be able to access your larger luggage and it is important to keep everything that you need on the trip on you at all times.
 You may also bring a furry friend on board this train but it must be kept in its pet carrier at all times.
 Please do not hesitate if you have a disability to also book a ticket.
 If you tell the company in advance, they will be happy to accommodate you in any way.

 The easiest way to find a cheap ticket would be to plan and book your trip early.
 As it gets closer to the departure time, there will be a higher demand so the price will increase accordingly.
 There are also two types of tickets you can buy which are Economy and Base.
 With an Economy ticket, you will not have the option of a refund, but it is cheaper than the Base option for which you have a semi-refund available.
 If you are also not opposed to having less comfort, you can go with the Standard class option which is cheaper than its alternative but may not provide the same amenities.
 Finally, taking trains that have multiple connections can lead to a cheaper ticket, as well.

 The rule of buying in advance to save money is not only valid when booking a flight but also for train travel.
 Train tickets are generally on sale 6 months before the departure date.
 Some train booking tips from us:

-International entry is allowed for: Entry is partially open for citizens and permanent residents of Italy
+International entry status: Entry is unrestricted for citizens and permanent residents of Italy

 Requirements for reentering: